tthoma24/resume/README.md

 *	Coordinated and provided tier one and two support for cable TV, phone, and internet in MIT dormitories and independent living groups (ILGs).
 Escalated tier 3 network issues.

-*	Authored and maintained documentation for a wide variety of technology services within the MIT Confluence-based knowledge base.
+*	Authored and maintained documentation for a wide variety of technology and services within the MIT Confluence-based knowledge base.

 *	Assisted in the onboarding and training of new student workers in the Call Center, Walkins, and Residential Computing spaces.